MrDapperGent/cloudExplorer/README.md

 # Description
 Cloud Explorer is a open-source S3 client.
 It works on Windows, Linux, and Mac.
 It has a graphical and command line interface for each supported operating system.
 If you have a feature suggestion or find a bug, please open an issue.
-To download Cloud Explorer, please download the cloudExplorer-X.x.zip zip file from https://github.com/rusher81572/cloudExplorer/releases
+To download Cloud Explorer, please download the cloudExplorer-X.x.zip from https://github.com/rusher81572/cloudExplorer/releases

 ![Graph](http://i.imgur.com/aw5iKZf.png)